NgiapPuoyKoh/ai-chat-annotator/README.md

 ### Acknowledgements

-- My Mentor Guido Cecilio for his feedback.
+- My Mentor Guido Cecilio for his feedback and guidance
 - Tutor Tim Nelson over and beyond for guidance and technical support and encouragement to take on the daunting code challenges
-- Fellow learner Mihaela Sandrea took the time to provide user acceptance feedback and testing
+- Fellow learner Mihaela Sandrea who took the time to provide user acceptance feedback and testing
 - Slack community members who provided support to survive the learning journey

 ## Disclaimer